-The number of credit hours a student attempts may not exceed 125% of the number of credit hours required for graduation in his or her program of study, as published in the University catalog.
-That is, if the published number of hours required for graduation is 128, a student may not attempt more than 160 credit hours (128 X 1.25 = 160) and continue to receive financial aid.
-All periods of enrollment must be considered, even those for which the student did not receive financial aid as well as hours transferred in from another school.
-If the number of attempted hours reaches 125% of the hours for graduation, the student will no longer be eligible for financial aid.
+The number of credit hours a student attempts may not exceed 125% of the number of credit hours required for graduation in his or her program of study, as published in the University Bulletin.

+That is, if the published number of hours required for graduation is 128, a student may not attempt more than 160 credit hours ($128 \times 1.25 = 160$) and continue to receive financial aid.
+All periods of enrollment must be considered, even those for which the student did not receive financial aid, as well as hours transferred in from another school.
+If the number of attempted hours reaches 125% of the hours required for graduation, the student will no longer be eligible for financial aid.

 Attempted hours include all registered hours per semester whether or not the student earns a grade or receives credit.

 The following are considered hours attempted, but not completed:

-- "F" grades
+- "F" grades for undergraduate students, "D" or "F" grades for graduate students

-- "AU" Audited courses
+- "AU" Audited courses b.

-- "W" or "IP" grades
+- "W," or "IP" grades c.